-When ocean water absorbs carbon dioxide from the atmosphere, the carbon dioxide reacts with water to create carbonic acid.
+When ocean water absorbs carbon dioxide from the atmosphere, it reacts with water to create carbonic acid.

-29. Ocean Acidification Breakdown
+27. Ocean Acidification Breakdown

-The most important part of this process to understand is that this reaction consumes carbonate.
+All this carbonic acid in the water captures carbonate (green box).
+Carbonate is an important ingredient in our oceans needed to form shells.
 Less carbonate in seawater is very important because a great many marine organisms use carbonate, combined with calcium, to form their exoskeletons, shells, or other structures.
-So not only are oceans more acidic, this state is removing a very important molecule that marine life depends on.
+So not only are oceans more acidic, but also a very important molecule that marine life depends on.